jsenv/core/docs/url_resolution.md

 This documentation explains jsenv behaviour regarding url resolution.

-- Short explanation: Like a browser would + a bit more for js modules
+- Short explanation: like a browser would + a bit more for js modules
-- Long explanation: Rest of this document
+- Long explanation: the rest of this document

 ## Full path specifier